At a glance

 A blood sample drawn from a vein in your arm or blood from a heelprick for an infant.

 None, but an early morning collection may be requested; it may also be requested that the blood sample be collected at a specific time durig a woman's menstrual cycle.
 The test should not be ordered if the patient is taking steroids.

 What is being tested?

-This test measures the amount of the hormone 17-hydroxyprogesterone (17-OHP) in the blood.
-17-OHP is produced by the adrenal gland as part of the process of making the important hormone cortisol.
+17-OHP is steroid hormone produced by the adrenal gland as part of the process of making the important hormone cortisol.
 Several are required for this process.
 If a person is born with either not enough of one of these enzymes or an abnormal form of an enzyme, their cannot produce cortisol efficiently.
 Depending on which enzyme is abnormal, another important hormone, aldosterone may also be affected.
 In such cases, 17-OHP builds up.
 Some of the excess 17-OHP is used up by making male hormones (androgens).
 Excess androgens can cause , the development of male sexual characteristics, in both females and young males.

 In many people with CAH the adrenal gland cannot produce enough of another hormone, aldosterone.
 Aldosterone prevents the body from losing too much sodium salt and water in the urine.
 Babies with CAH who have aldosterone deficiency can suffer from life-threatening "salt-wasting" crises and may have low blood sodium levels (hyponatraemia) and high blood potassium levels (hyperkalaemia).

 A blood sample is obtained by inserting a needle into a vein in the arm or by pricking the heel of an infant.

 Is any test preparation needed to ensure the quality of the sample?

 No test preparation is needed, but the doctor may request an early morning collection.
 The doctor may also request that blood be collected at a specific time during a woman's menstrual cycle.